The Most Iconic Halloween Costumes Of The Last 20 Years

 People across the country donned light tuxedos and glasses after Korean pop star Psy's 'Gangnam Style' song went viral in 2012.
 The video currently has over 1.7 billion views.

-Miley Cyrus' performance at the 2013 VMAs was all anyone could talk about for months.
-We saw plenty of twerkin' Teddys last Halloween.
+Miley Cyrus' performance at the 2013 VMAs was all anyone could talk about for months, so don't be surprised to see a good amount of twerkin' Teddys this Halloween.

-Disney's 'Frozen' was a huge box-office hit, and Elsa costumes for both adults and kids are flying off the shelves this year.

 Business Insider Emails & Alerts